Lamborghini Athon: Design

-Signature Marc Deschamp Athon design

-Marc Deschamp was also inspired by Nuccio Bertone added a few more unique features the cars body.
+Marc Deschamps was also inspired by Nuccio Bertone to add a few more unique features to the car's body.
 For example, Marc Deschamps created the doors so they would have a noticeable gap between the doors and the door sills.
-Another thing to note is that Marc Deschamps also designed the tail lights to have very thin grooves in order to assure that they did not interfere with the solid rear end of the car.
-Something unique to note about the car is the design of the steering wheel and touch screen panels.
+Deschamps also designed the tail lights to have very thin grooves in order to assure that they did not interfere with the solid rear end of the car.
+Another unique feature is the design of the steering wheel and touch screen panels.
 The steering wheel was designed with a single spoke.
-Note that to the left of the steering wheel, there was a pod.
-The mounted pod was used as a place to hold the secondary controls.
+To the left of the steering wheel, there was a pod, used as a place to hold the secondary controls.
 The touch screen panels were equipped with electronic readouts.
-Vegalie, an Italian supplier, created the instrumental design of the Lamborghini Athon.
+Vegalie, an Italian supplier, created the instrumental design of the Athon.
 They made the windshield wipers, turn signals, as well as the indicator switches which are in close reach within the steering wheel.
-The Lamborghini Athon's design was created in honor of Fillipo Perini in honor of his devout love to the Lamborghini Silhouette aesthetic appearance.
-His impact as a designer for Lamborghini is seen in the Lamborghini Athon's front sloping hood.
-The Lamborghini Athon was forcefully given to the Bertone company as the Lamborghini company was in the process of liquidation and going through financial difficulty.
-The Lamborghini Athon was retired in the Bertone museum located in Rubiana, Italy directly after it showcased in the Turin Auto Show.
+The Athon's design was created to honor Fillipo Perini's devout love to the Lamborghini Silhouette aesthetic appearance.
+His impact as a designer for Lamborghini is seen in the Athon's front sloping hood.
+The Athon was forcefully given to the Bertone company as the Lamborghini company was in the process of liquidation and going through financial difficulty.
+The Athon was retired in the Bertone museum located in Rubiana, Italy directly after it showcased in the Turin Auto Show.
 Bertone occasionally removed the car from its museum and made it displayed for the public at a few select shows.
-Although it has had minor repairs to some of the mechanical components of the car, the Lamborghini Athon was never restored.
-Because of it having never been restored, the Lamborghini Athon is offered in its original condition.
+Although it has had minor repairs to some of the mechanical components of the car, the Athon was never restored.
+The Athon was referenced when making the props for the films Tron, Total Recall, and RoboCop.

-Impact on Lamborghini as a company
+Impact on Lamborghini

 The Athon was created during Lamborghini's financial crisis, which threatened to end with the company's liquidation.
 As a result, the Athon's greatest impact on the company would have to be when Bertone put it in their museum.
 The press associated with this move brought more attention to the Athon and Lamborghini as a company.